 Where appropriate, we will help you to apply for Legal Aid.
 You will be responsible for our charges and expenses until Legal Aid is granted.
 We will tell you about your responsibilities to the Legal Aid Agency when you apply for Legal Aid.

 If your insurers are responsible for paying our charges and expenses, we will obtain the money from them.
 You must tell us immediately if your insurers plan to withdraw cover.
 If you are registered for VAT, you may still have to pay the VAT on our charges and expenses.

 The matter on which we are advising you may have been referred to us by an introducer.

 If your case has been referred to us by an introducer any advice we give you will be independent and you are free to raise questions on all aspects of the matter.
 Where we are also acting for the introducer in your matter and a conflict of interest arises we may be obliged to cease acting.

 We are not authorised by the Financial Conduct Authority.
-However, we are included on the register maintained by the Financial Conduct Authority so that we may carry on insurance mediation activity, which is broadly the advising on, selling and administration of insurance contracts.
+However, we are included on the register maintained by the Financial Conduct Authority so that we may carry on insurance distribution activity, which is broadly the advising on, selling and administration of insurance contracts.
 This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by The Solicitors Regulation Authority.
-The register can be accessed via the Financial Conduct Authority web site at: register.fca.org.uk
+The register can be accessed via the Financial Conduct Authority web site.

 The Solicitors Regulation Authority is the independent regulatory arm of the Law Society and the Legal Ombudsman deals with complaints against lawyers.
 If you are unhappy with any investment advice you receive from us, you should raise your concerns with either of those bodies.